 I hereby certify that the document submitted herewith in digital form to the document filed with the Clerk.
-I further certify that the digital submission has been scanned for viruses using the following program: McAfee VirusScan Enterprise
+I further certify that the digital submission has been scanned for viruses using Symantec Endpoint Protection, Version 11.0.3001.2224, and that, according to said program, the submission is free of viruses.